calliecameron/pi-server/README.md

 Pi Server
 =========

-THIS BRANCH IS UNSTABLE AND DOESN'T WORK YET!

 These are the scripts I use to setup and manage my Raspberry Pi home server.
 Nothing fancy, just a basic Raspbian Jessie setup with: